AgnesGru/banknote_authentication/README.md

 * https://github.com/AgnesGru/banknote_authentication/blob/main/app.py

 ## Sources
-This app is inspired by Krish Naik project „Docker tutorial” Thanks to Pawel Gruszecki for pushing me when I stuck with Docker
+This app is inspired by Krish Naik project „Docker tutorial”.
+Special thanks to Pawel Gruszecki for pushing me forward when I stuck with Docker

 ## Status
 Project is: in progress